Transactionalism: Background

+The term “transaction,” derived from the Latin transigere (“to drive through” or “to accomplish”), goes beyond its common association with financial exchanges like buying and selling.
+It refers to a broader range of interactions, including social exchanges such as verbal communication, eye contact, or touch.
+In psychological transactional analysis, a “stroke,” such as a touch or gesture, is seen as an act of recognition within a transaction.

+Transactions can involve any exchange between people or objects, including borrowing, lending, buying, selling, reading, writing, or relationships like parent-child and partnerships.
+A transaction is thus a collaborative act in which all participants—whether human or part of the environment—are influenced and changed through their involvement.

 In their 1949 book Knowing and the Known, transactionalists John Dewey and Arthur Bentley explained that they were "willing under hypothesis to treat all [human] behavings, including [their] most advanced knowings, as activities not of [them]self alone, nor even as primarily [theirs], but as processes of the full situation of organism-environment."

 John Dewey used the term "trans-action" to "describe the process of knowing as something that involves the full situation of organism-environment, not a mere inter-action between two independent entities, e.g., the observer and the object observed."
 A "trans-action" (or simply a "transaction") rests upon the recognition that subject (the observer) and object (the observed) are inseparable; "Instead, observer and observed are held in close organization.
 Nor is there any radical separation between that which is named and the naming."
 A knower (as "subject") and what they know (as "object" that may be human, tangible, or intangible) are inseparable and must be understood as inseparable to live a truly satisfying life.

-Dewey and Bentley distinguished the "trans-actional" point of view (as opposed to a "self-actional" or "inter-actional" one) in their preface: The transactional is in fact that point of view which systematically proceeds upon the ground that knowing is co-operative and as such is integral with communication.
-By its own processes it is allied with the postulational.
-It demands that statements be made as descriptions of events in terms of durations in time and areas in space.
-It excludes assertions of fixity and attempts to impose them.
-It installs openness and flexibility in the very process of knowing.
-It treats knowledge as itself inquiry—as a goal within inquiry, not as a terminus outside or beyond inquiry.The metaphysics and epistemology of living a satisfactory life begins with the hypothesis that man is an "organism-environment" solving problems in and, through a necessary exchange with others.
+Dewey and Bentley distinguished the "trans-actional" point of view (as opposed to a "self-actional" or "inter-actional" one) in their preface:

+The metaphysics and epistemology of living a satisfactory life begins with the hypothesis that man is an "organism-environment" solving problems in and, through a necessary exchange with others.
 Therefore, attention must always be paid to organizing acts as aspects or entities within a reciprocal, co-constitutive, and ethical exchange, whether it be in co-operative buying and selling; teaching and learning; marital trans-actions; or in any social situation where human beings engage one another.